Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 The idolatry it inspires in me.
 I can't stand the differ*a*nce between the fabric and the skin
 Worn by half-naked bodies.
+I can't even see it anymore I think.

 <!-- block -->